21 May 2021

 The majority of the application is developed in QML.
 A C++ stub simply loads

-files.
+and runs the .qml files.
 These files are embedded during compilation,

 resulting in a single binary.
 To make Qt play nice with the epaper display, a

-few variables have to be set in main.cpp
+few variables have to be set in main.cpp as well as a few options in the

-file which are documented in the reHackable-HelloWorld
+.pro file which are documented in the reHackable-HelloWorld example.

 In our case, the QML program is executed within our C++ stub.
 Afterwards, the